CalvoM/link-them/backend/README.md

 # link-them

-I am learning about graphs, so I making this app to learn how to do graphs in apps.
+I am learning about graphs, so I am making this app to learn how to implement graphs in applications.

 ## Plan